cmillerpa/daggerfall-unity-quest-tokens/README.md

 Disclaimer: I let Gemini make the keywords to search these, and to define them all.
 I did not go through all the definitions.

+Added a list of Verbs used in QBN: for creating Tasks in your quest files.
+It is pretty self explanitory.

+Good Luck on your quest building journey,
+CM